design your own education

 we are a democratic school

 Our Progressive program starts with the fundamental belief that students should be in control of their education.
-That doesn’t just include making decisions about what courses to take or what projects to work on.
-As a democratic school, students help decide how the school runs.
-They propose and pass the laws.
-They help determine how to invest the school’s resources (including financial resources).
-And they help the school maintain an environment of communal respect.
-At LiHigh, students don’t just come to school; they create their own schooling.
+That doesn’t mean just making decisions about what courses to take or what projects to work on.
+As a democratic school, students decide how the school runs.
+They propose and pass the laws, they choose where to invest the school’s resources, and they help the school maintain an environment of communal respect.
+At LiHigh, students don’t just come to school; they create the school.

 we are an interest-based school